rackerlabs/technical-blog/_posts/2019-12-6-using-social-studio-to-provide-exceptional-customer-service.md

 Failing to handle your customers’ cases in a respectful, honest, and secure way can seriously damage your relationship with them.
 [One recent study](https://www.fastcompany.com/40456895/hey-brands-heres-why-people-call-you-out-on-social-media) found that the two most common reasons customers call out brands on social media are dishonesty (60%) and bad customer service (59%).

-Protecting the privacy of your customers’ information goes beyond respect and reputation&mdash;it is also the law, and you can face hefty fines if you do not handle customer data carefully.
-I will speak more about this in the following section on data privacy.
+Protecting the privacy of your customers’ information goes beyond respect and reputation&mdash;it is also the law; you can face hefty fines if you do not handle customer data carefully.

 #### Forgetting to set expectations

-Tell your customers when you will be monitoring social media accounts.
+Tell your customers when you will be monitoring your social media accounts.
 If you will not be monitoring all the time, give consumers an alternative path to open a customer service ticket, like a phone number or a link to your website.
-Salesforce suggests that [42% of customers](https://www.salesforce.com/blog/2017/03/respond-social-media-complaints.html) expect a response on social media within one hour.
+Salesforce states that [42% of customers](https://www.salesforce.com/blog/2017/03/respond-social-media-complaints.html) expect a response on social media within one hour.
 If you can not meet this response rate, set clear expectations with your audience to avoid frustration.

 #### Failing to define a process for social customer service